-The 2019 Doctoral Student AAC Research Think Tank will be held on the University Park campus of Penn State University from May 19-21, 2019 The Think Tank will bring together doctoral students and faculty to discuss strategies for developing research careers in AAC.
-The Think Tank is supported by funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RE5017) to the RERC on AAC, and The Hintz Family Endowed Chair in Children’s Communicative Competence.
+The 2019 Doctoral Student AAC Research Think Tank was held on the University Park campus of Penn State University from May 19-21, 2019.
+The Think Tank brought together over 35doctoral students and faculty to discuss strategies for developing research careers in AAC.
+The Think Tank was supported by funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RE5017) to the RERC on AAC, and The Hintz Family Endowed Chair in Children’s Communicative Competence.

 We also are proud to share information on 2017 Doc Student Think Tank.
 Twenty-two doctoral students from across the country participated in 3 days of interesting presentations and discussions!
 We received the following feedback (19 of the 22 participants provided [anonymous] feedback).